 A medical condition called vasculitis causes inflammation and scarring of blood vessels.

-Any other medical condition that can directly damage or cause inflammation in the kidney tubules, to the small blood vessels in the kidneys, or the filtering units in the kidneys
+Any other medical condition that can directly damage or cause inflammation in the kidney tubules, the small blood vessels in the kidneys, or the filtering units in the kidneys

 Blockage of Urinary Tract